jamescridland/podinfra.net/index.md

 `Overcast/1.0 Podcast Sync (123 subscribers; feed-id=456789; +http://overcast.fm/`

-*Tip:* Your app may have different methods of downloading audio - from an auto-download that your app performs on a schedule, to a listener-initiated download ("a stream") that grabs audio for someone to listen to.
+*Tip:* Your app may have different methods of downloading audio - from an auto-download that your app performs on a schedule, to a listener-initiated download ("a stream") that grabs audio for someone to listen to when they press play.
 Ensure that each of these methods has a correct user-agent.

 *Tip:* You can hear your audio user-agent being read back to you in season 1, episode 1, of the PodClock podcast app testing feed at https://podnews.net/clock-rss which is also in all major podcast directories.
 This episode will also display your RSS crawler's useragent in the item description.

 There are some circumstances where you are unable to change the user agent: whether using the `AppleCoreMedia` library or on browser-based services.
 In these circumstances, consider adding a clear player identification slug in an additional value to the audio URL request, in the form: `_from=com.example.mypodcastapp` - a consistent reverse-URI identifier for your app.
 Some podcast analytics companies may use this to identify your app.

-### Don't remove elements from the audio URL
+### Don't confuse podcasters with your app

-**Please ensure you do not change or remove any query strings** that have been added to the audio URL: the audio may not play without them.
+* **Please ensure you do not change or remove any query strings** that have been added to the audio URL: the audio may not play without them.
+* **With audio, ensure you call a bot for what it is**.
+If your app takes a copy of the audio for analysis purposes, please clearly mark that in the user agent.
+Podnews's bot uses a useragent like `PodnewsBot/1.0 +https://podnews.net/bot` which is clear that this is not a human listen and should not be categorised as one.

 ### The RSS feed